alexgo-io/alex-sdk/README.md

 })();
 ```

+There is a fully working example in the [alex-sdk-example](https://github.com/alexgo-io/alex-sdk-example)

 ## Contributing

 Contributions to the project are welcome.
 Please fork the repository, make your changes, and submit a pull request.
 Ensure your changes follow the code style and conventions used